All Episodes

 The whole thing was trumped up.

-A whole thing in this reporter went shopping.
+And this reporter went shopping.

-So she wait just a second.
+So she, wait just a second.

 She didn't know that till she knocked on the door.

-She she didn't know there wasn't any glaring example of it.
+There wasn't any glaring example of it.

-The reporterette went shopping.
+The reporterte went shopping.

 So she started knocking on the doors of businesses.